hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Until the painter wrote it on the wall;
 >
-> Who were before (moingst millions) lost in trade,
+> Who were before (amongst millions) lost in trade,
 >
 > And were professors by the painter made;
 >